Ebonsignori/obsidian-auto-journal/README.md

 By default, all variables from the [core Templates](https://help.obsidian.md/Plugins/Templates) plugin are supported using the settings from the core Templates plugin for date formatting e.g. `{{title}}`, `{{date}}`, `{{time}}`

-However, `{{date}}` and `{{time}}` will use the day that you opened Obsidian and Auto Journal ran to create note files on, rather than the date that a backfilled note would have if it was created on the date it represents.
+However, `{{date}}` and `{{time}}` will use the day that you opened Obsidian and Auto Journal ran to create note files on, rather than the date that a backfilled note would have if it was created on the date the note represents.

 ## Commands

+Opening:
+- Today's daily/monthly note
+- The next/previous from today (if running a command from a non-note file)
-Opening today's daily/monthly note or the next/previous from today or the next/previous from the current note can be done via the command prompt with the following `Auto Journal: ` commands.
+- The next/previous from the current note (if running a command from a note file)

+can be done via the command prompt with the following `Auto Journal: ` commands:

 -   `Open today's daily note`
 -   `Open next daily note`